Jason Roberts (guitarist): 2010–2017: The Candles

 Roberts was a member of The Candles.

 The band had toured several times with The Lemonheads, acted as Evan Dando's backing band, and opened for Norah Jones on her Daybreaks World Tour.

 2012–2017: Norah Jones

 Roberts was the lead guitarist in the Norah Jones band.

-He toured extensively with her during the 2012-2013: Little Broken Hearts Tour and the 2016-2017: Daybreaks World Tour.
+He toured extensively with her during the 2012–2013: Little Broken Hearts Tour and the 2016–2017: Daybreaks World Tour.
 Roberts has appeared live with Jones on television and radio programs including Late Night with Jimmy Fallon, Later... with Jools Holland, Austin City Limits, and the Late Show with David Letterman.

-2017-Present: Bedouine
+2017–2022: Bedouine

 Roberts is the lead guitarist in Bedouine's band.